-HP OpenView Storage Data Protector Concepts Guide
+HP Data Protector concepts guide

-This manual describes Data Protector concepts and provides background information on how Data Protector works.
+This guide describes Data Protector concepts and provides background information on how Data Protector works.
 It is intended to be used with the task-oriented online Help.

-HP OpenView Storage Data Protector Installation and Licensing Guide

-This manual describes how to install the Data Protector software, taking into account the operating system and architecture of your environment.
-This manual also gives details on how to upgrade Data Protector, as well as how to obtain the proper licenses for your environment.

-HP OpenView Storage Data Protector Troubleshooting Guide

-This manual describes how to troubleshoot problems you may encounter when using Data Protector.

-HP OpenView Storage Data Protector Disaster Recovery Guide

-This manual describes how to plan, prepare for, test and perform a disaster recovery.

-HP OpenView Storage Data Protector Integration Guide
+- HP Data Protector installation and licensing guide This guide describes how to install the Data Protector software, taking into account the operating system and architecture of your environment.
+This guide also gives details on how to upgrade Data Protector, as well as how to obtain the proper licenses for your environment. - HP Data Protector troubleshooting guide This guide describes how to troubleshoot problems you may encounter when using Data Protector. - HP Data Protector disaster recovery guide This guide describes how to plan, prepare for, test and perform a disaster recovery. - HP Data Protector integration guides

-This manual describes how to configure and use Data Protector to back up and restore various databases and applications.
-It is intended for backup administrators or operators.
-There are four versions of this manual:

-• HP OpenView Storage Data Protector Integration Guide for Microsoft Applications: SQL Server, Exchange Server, and Volume Shadow Copy Service

-This manual describes the integrations of Data Protector with the following Microsoft applications: Microsoft Exchange Server 2000/2003, Microsoft SQL Server 7/2000/2005, and Volume Shadow Copy Service.

-• HP OpenView Storage Data Protector Integration Guide for Oracle and SAP

-This manual describes the integrations of Data Protector with Oracle, SAP R3, and SAP DB.

-• HP OpenView Storage Data Protector Integration Guide for IBM Applications: Informix, DB2, and Lotus Notes/Domino

-This manual describes the integrations of Data Protector with the following IBM applications: Informix Server, IBM DB2, and Lotus Notes/Domino Server.

-• HP OpenView Storage Data Protector Integration Guide for Sybase, Network Node Manager, and Network Data Management Protocol

-This manual describes the integrations of Data Protector with Sybase, Network Node Manager, and Network Data Management Protocol.

-HP OpenView Storage Data Protector Integration Guide for HP OpenView
+These guides describe how to configure and use Data Protector to back up and restore various databases and applications.
+They are intended for backup administrators or operators.
+There are four guides: - HP Data Protector integration guide for Microsoft applications: SQL Server, SharePoint Portal Server, Exchange Server, and Volume Shadow Copy Service This guide describes the integrations of Data Protector with the following Microsoft applications: Microsoft Exchange Server, Microsoft SQL Server, and Volume Shadow Copy Service. - HP Data Protector integration guide for Oracle and SAP This guide describes the integrations of Data Protector with Oracle, SAP R3, and SAP DB. - HP Data Protector integration guide for IBM applications: Informix, DB2, and Lotus Notes/Domino - This guide describes the integrations of Data Protector with the following IBM applications: Informix Server, IBM DB2, and Lotus Notes/Domino Server. - HP Data Protector integration guide for Sybase, Network Node Manager, Network Data Management Protocol, and VMware This guide describes the integrations of Data Protector with Sybase, Network Node Manager, Network Data Management Protocol, and VMware. - HP Data Protector integration guide for HP Service Information Portal

-This manual describes how to install, configure, and use the integration of Data Protector with HP OpenView Service Information Portal, and HP OpenView Reporter.
+This guide describes how to install, configure, and use the integration of Data Protector with HP Service Information Portal.
 It is intended for backup administrators.
 It discusses how to use the OpenView applications for Data Protector service management.

-HP OpenView Storage Data Protector Integration Guide for HP OpenView Operations for UNIX

-This manual describes how to monitor and manage the health and performance of the Data Protector environment with HP OpenView Operations (OVO), HP OpenView Service Navigator, and HP OpenView Performance (OVP) on UNIX.

-HP OpenView Storage Data Protector Integration Guide for HP OpenView Operations for Windows

-This manual describes how to monitor and manage the health and performance of the Data Protector environment with HP OpenView Operations (OVO), HP OpenView Service Navigator, and HP OpenView Performance (OVP) on Windows.
+- HP Data Protector integration guide for HP Reporter This manual describes how to install, configure, and use the integration of Data Protector with HP Reporter software.
+It is intended for backup administrators.
+It discusses how to use the applications for Data Protector service management. - HP Data Protector integration guide for HP Operations Manager for UNIX This guide describes how to monitor and manage the health and performance of the Data Protector environment with HP Operations Manager software software and HP Service Navigator on UNIX. - HP Data Protector integration guide for HP Operations Manager for Windows This guide describes how to monitor and manage the health and performance of the Data Protector environment with HP Operations Manager software software and HP Service Navigator on Windows.

-There are two versions of the manual:
+There are two versions of the guide:

-- for OVO 7.1x, 7.2x - for OVO 7.5
+- for OVO 7.1x, 7.2x

+- for OVO 7.5

+- HP Data Protector software integration guide for HP Performance Manager software and HP Performance Agent software